hoehermann/purple-presage/README.md

 #### Install Dependencies

-If your distribution is rolling or very recent, the rust compiler might be recent enough.
+If your distribution is rolling or very new, the rust compiler might be recent enough.
 If not, install rust according to [the rustup instructions](https://www.rust-lang.org/tools/install).

 ##### Ubuntu and Debian